redis/redis-benchmarks-specification/Readme.md

 Currently, the following members actively support this project:

-- [Redis Ltd.](https://redis.com/): providing steady-stable infrastructure platform to run the benchmark suite.
+- [Redis Ltd.](https://redis.com/) via the Redis Performance Group: providing steady-stable infrastructure platform to run the benchmark suite.
 Supporting the active development of this project within the company.

 ## Scope